 In May, we saw the tragic death of Black man, George Floyd, in Minneapolis in the United States at the hands of a White police officer.
 And this kind of exploded the Black Lives Matter movement around the world.
 How did you understand this in an Australian context?

-Megan: There are a few things that kind of animated my mind in the Australian response.
+Professor Megan Davis: There are a few things that kind of animated my mind in the Australian response.
 One thing that was interesting was that it animated [18:00] a very kind of visceral response of non-indigenous Australians to matters of race here in this country.
 And that was interesting because it’s not often Australians protest.
 So, if you look at some of the OECD research and you look at the studies that are done on young people and civics education, Australians kind of sit down the bottom of the world in understanding the important role that protests plays in changes, whereas Americans know it really well.

-So, it’s quite unusual for Australians to get up of the lounge and protest.
+So, it’s quite unusual for Australians to get up off the lounge and protest.
 We know it was successful for John Howard’s rights at work, for example, and in the Iraq War, but there are not that many examples of successful protests.
 So, it was interesting to see people march.

 I think it would be interesting to reflect on what people thought they were marching for and why people were there.
 I think you’re right that people [19:00] probably were walking under a kind of broader discursive notion of Aboriginal rights.
 I think most Australians know that we haven’t done enough and we know from the work that we’ve done with the Uluru Statement post-2017 that there is an appetite in the Australian community to do something to correct that.